Amir Or

-He is the author of twelve volumes of poetry.
-His most recent books in Hebrew are The Madman's Prophecy (2012), Loot (selected poems 1977–2013) and Wings (2015).
+He is the author of fourteen volumes of poetry.
+His most recent books in Hebrew are Loot (selected poems 1977–2013), Wings (2015), Child (2018) and Thirst (2025).
 Or also published a fictional epic in metered prose, The Song of Tahira (2001) and the novel The Kingdom (2015) about the life of king David and contemporary society.

 Biography

 Amir Or was born in Tel Aviv.
 He has worked as a shepherd, builder and restaurateur.
 He studied philosophy and comparative religion at the Hebrew University in Jerusalem, where he later lectured on Ancient Greek Religion.
 Or has published essays on poetry, classics and comparative religion, and has taught creative writing in universities in Israel, Europe, USA and Japan.

 Literary career

 In 1990 Or founded "Helicon Poetry Society" in Israel and has been Editor-in-Chief of Helicon's journal and series of poetry books.
 In 1993 he set up the Arabic-Hebrew Helicon Poetry School and has founded and directed the Sha’ar International Poetry Festival.
 Or has also edited other literary journals and several anthologies of Hebrew verse in European languages.
-He serves as editor of the Catuv poetry books series, as national editor of the international poetry magazines Atlas and Blesok, and as a national coordinator for the U.N. sponsored UPC venture, “Poets for Peace.”
+He has served as editor of the Catuv poetry books series, as national editor of the international poetry magazines Atlas and Blesok, and as a national coordinator for the U.N. sponsored UPC venture, “Poets for Peace.”
 He is a founding memberof the EACWP (European Association of Creative Writing Programs) of the international Circle of Poets and of the WPM (World Poetry Movement).
 Or gave readings and lectured in poetry festivals and conferences worldwide.